carlosdavila91/santboi/README.md

   ---|     ---|    ---|  ---|     ---|  ---|
 0|       0|     65|  208|     269| 2985|

+## Bivariate Analysis

-## Heat Demand Model
+### Heat Demand Model

 With regard to the aim of the study in charge of the university, a physical model was applied to buildings gathered for the investigation.

 _Note for my future self: explore heat demand statistical and machine learning models when data is available_